francescovallone/serinus/.website/core/middlewares.md

 # Middlewares

 Middlewares are a way to add functionality to the request-response cycle.
-They are functions that have access to the request object (req), the response object (res), and the next middleware function in the application’s request-response cycle.
+They are functions that have access to the `RequestContext`, the `InternalResponse`, and the next middleware function in the application’s request-response cycle.
 The next middleware function is commonly denoted by a variable named next.

 ## Creating a Middleware